Location

 Transportation Routes

-• The largest city and commercial capital of Tanzania, located on the mainland coast.
+The largest city and commercial capital of Tanzania, Dar es Salaam is located on the mainland coast.
 Connecting the Zanzibar Passenger and RoRo Ferry Terminal to Dar es Salaam would provide a direct link between Zanzibar and the country's economic hub.
 This would boost trade and investment, and create jobs on both Zanzibar and the mainland.

-• Another island in the Zanzibar Archipelago, located north of Unguja Island.
+Another island in the Zanzibar Archipelago, Pemba Island is located north of Unguja Island.
 Connecting the Zanzibar Passenger and RoRo Ferry Terminal to Pemba would make it easier and more convenient for tourists and locals to travel between the two islands.
 This would boost tourism revenue and create jobs on both islands.